 Imperial

-Before you begin, remove the steaks from the fridge and allow to come to room temperature (for at least 1 hour)
+Before you begin, remove the steaks from the fridge and allow to come to room temperature for 30-45 minutes

 Preheat the oven to 180°C/gas mark 4

-Place a heavy-based frying pan or griddle pan over a high heat and add a good dash of oil.
+Place a heavy-based frying pan or griddle pan over a high heat and add a small dash of oil.
 Season the steaks liberally with flaky sea salt

 When the oil is hot, add the steaks carefully to the pan and cook for 2 and a half minutes, or until beautifully golden on the underside